Skip to content

 Historical Context

-These words originate from the opening verses of the Dhammapada, one of the most respected texts in the Theravada Buddhist tradition.
-The text serves as a guide for ethical living and mental clarity.
+These transformative words emerge from the opening verses of the Dhammapada, one of the most revered texts in the Theravada Buddhist tradition.
+The text serves as a succinct guide for ethical living and mental clarity, compiled from the Buddha's sayings.

 Practical Applications